 Borneo tours are the best way to discover one of the least explored areas on the planet.
 The island of Borneo is shared by Malaysia, Indonesia and tiny Brunei and encompasses spectacular rainforest, indigenous tribes and rare, exotic species.
 Borneo's wildlife is its main attraction for visitors as it is home to endangered orangutans, pygmy elephants and the endemic proboscis monkey.

-- 12 Nights - Kota Kinabalu and Back
+- 12 Days - Kota Kinabalu and Back

 Fly in style and comfort with Singapore Airlines, to join an adventure to the rivers and rainforests of Borneo.
 We’ll discover the cultures that have influenced two of the island’s cities, breathe in the thick, humid forests and spy a variety of wildlife.